oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/RunningAutomationToolkit.md

 |[CD3-CIS-ManagementServices-template.xlsx](/cd3_automation_toolkit/example) | This template has auto-filled in data of CIS Landing Zone.
 Choose this template while creating the components of Events, Alarms and Notifications.|
 |[CD3-SingleVCN-template](/cd3_automation_toolkit/example)| This template has auto-filled in data for a Single VCN model of networking.
 The user must only modify the region xlsx  according to requirement and execute the toolkit to generate the terraform files.|

-Here is the CIS Landing Zone quick start template by NACE Security Team also: https://www.ateam-oracle.com/cis-oci-landing-zone-quickstart-template

 > The Excel Templates can also be found at /cd3user/oci_tools/cd3_automation_toolkit/example inside the container.

+<br>Here is the CIS Landing Zone quick start template by NACE Security Team also: https://www.ateam-oracle.com/cis-oci-landing-zone-quickstart-template

 ### **setUpOCI.properties**